nuts-foundation/nuts-fhir-validation/docs/pages/technical/fhir-rules.rst

 Source
 ......

-The :code:`source` will always be an :code:`attachment`.
-The attachment must have a :code:`contentType` and must have :code:`data`.
+The :code:`source` will always be an :code:`sourceAttachment`.
+The attachment must have a :code:`contentType` and must have an :code:`url`.
 There are several valid contentTypes:

 - application/pdf
 - application/json+irma

-When the attachment is a pdf, it must be a scanned document with a wet autograph.
+When the source is a pdf, it must be a scanned document with a wet autograph.
-When the attachment is of type **application/json+irma**, the data is the login contract of the *performer*.
+When the source is of type **application/json+irma**, the data is the login contract of the *performer*.
 The title should reflect the type of consent given.
+Since no personal data is stored, the source only refers to a proof.
+The :code:`url` must be accessible and must accept a Nuts identification method (eg: Irma signature in a JWT).
+The hash can proof the document has not been tempered with.

 .. code-block:: json